Muqtada al-Sadr

 Muqtada al-Sadr (Note: مقتدى الصدر) (born 4 August 1974) is an Iraqi cleric, politician and former militia leader.
-A leading Shia Muslim, he inherited the leadership of the Sadrist Movement from his father, and founded the now-dissolved Mahdi Army militia in 2003 that resisted the American occupation of Iraq.
+A leading Shia Muslim figure, he inherited the leadership of the Sadrist Movement from his father, and founded the now-dissolved Mahdi Army militia in 2003 that resisted the American occupation of Iraq.

-He also founded the Promised Day Brigade insurgent group after the dissolution of the Mahdi Army; both were backed by Iran.
-In 2014, he founded the Peace Companies militia and serves as its current head.
+He also founded the Promised Day Brigade insurgent group after the dissolution of the Mahdi Army; In 2014, he founded the Peace Companies militia and serves as its current head.
 In 2018, he joined his Sadrist political party to the Saairun alliance, which won the highest number of seats in the 2018 and 2021 Iraqi parliamentary elections.

 Titles

 He belongs to the prominent al-Sadr family that hails from Jabal Amel in Lebanon, before later settling in Najaf.
 Sadr is the son of Muhammad al-Sadr, an Iraqi religious figure and politician who stood against Saddam Hussein, and the nephew of Mohammad Baqir al-Sadr.
 He is often styled with the honorific title Sayyid.

-His formal religious standing within the Shi'i clerical hierarchy is comparatively mid-ranking.
+His formal religious standing within the Shi'i clerical hierarchy is comparatively mid-ranking, being within the lines of a Hujjat al-Islam.
 As a result of this, in 2008 Sadr claimed for himself neither the title of mujtahid (the equivalent of a senior religious scholar) nor the authority to issue any fatwas.
 In early 2008, he was reported to be studying to be an ayatollah, something that would greatly improve his religious standing.

+His religious ranking, partly due to the fact that he could never complete his formal education under Mohammed al-Sadr on account of his assassination, required him to remain a Muqallid of Kadhem al-Haeri, the pre-eminent student of his father, for most of his life as well as currently.